PARK OVERVIEW

 Fort Monroe National Monument preserves the largest masonry fort ever built in the United States.
 Construction started in 1819 and lasted until 1834, with minor construction projects continuing for years more.
 The fort is situated on a peninsula that juts out into the Hampton Roads, a section of water between present day Hampton and Norfolk, Virginia, where the James, Elizabeth, and Nansemond Rivers all come together before entering the Chesapeake Bay.
 Originally known as Point Comfort, the strategic importance of this land has been recognized since the early days of British colonialism in the Americas.

-Before aerial warfare, to invade another country a navy was needed to transport soldiers to the battlefield.
+Before aerial warfare, to invade the United States a country’s navy was needed to transport soldiers to the battlefield.
 Should the enemy have access to the Hampton Roads it could travel far into the interior of Virginia on the James River.
-Controlling the channel was vital to defending the country, and the best way to do so would be to build a coastal fort that could rain down lead on any enemy ships that tried passing.
+Controlling the channel was vital to defending the country, and the best way to do so would be to build a coastal fort that could rain down lead (actually iron) on any enemy ships that tried passing.
 What better way to control the Hampton Road than with a coastal fort on Point Comfort.

 Fort Monroe operated as a military installation until 2011 when it was finally decommissioned.
 President Obama designated the fort as a National Monument on November 1, 2011.
 Because this is a relatively new National Park, activities are still in the planning stages.
 At this time the only attractions for park visitors are the Casemate Museum that covers the history of the fort and a walking tour of the fort and the grounds just outside.